 Simon is a Senior Solicitor at the Refugee Advice and Casework Service (RACS) which is a community legal centre working for the rights of people seeker asylum.
 At NSW Young Lawyers, Simon holds the position of Vice Chair of the Human Rights Committee.

 Simon co-coordinated the Refugee Assistance Project which assisted a proportion of people seeking asylum in New South Wales to meet their protection visa lodgement deadlines.
 This project won the 2016 and 2017 NSW Young Lawyers Patron Awards for Best Community Project and the 2017 Australian Young Lawyer Organisation Award from the Law Council of Australia.

 As an Executive Councillor for NSW Young Lawyers, Simon wants to focus on improving the facilitation of committee led events and projects, and promoting access to justice and law reform.

 Svetlana is enthusiastic and passionate about mentoring and supporting law students, graduates and young lawyers, and encourages them to be actively involved in NSW Young Lawyers.
 Having mostly worked in Insurance Litigation her entire legal career, Svetlana is familiar with the pressures and stressful environments in the legal profession.
-Due to the increasing number of young lawyers and law students who today suffer from Depression or some form of mental illness, Svetlana has introduced the Well-Being Discussion into the monthly NSW Young Lawyers Business Law Committee meetings to allow a 'safe' forum for young lawyers and law students to speak openly about the difficulties and challenges they face and to discuss self-help tools to manage stress and low self-esteem.
+Due to the increasing number of young lawyers and law students who today suffer from Depression or some form of mental illness, Svetlana introduced the Well-Being Discussion into the monthly NSW Young Lawyers Business Law Committee meetings (whilst acting as Chair) to allow a 'safe' forum for young lawyers and law students to speak openly about the difficulties and challenges they faced and to discuss self-help tools to manage stress and low self-esteem.

 In her spare time, Svetlana also enjoys travelling, going to the beach, dancing and catching up with friends and family.